We've been testing out the excellent Robens Kiowa family tipi tent. If you like this tent or want to use a wood-burning

 It is well worth getting the Kiowa carpet, especially if you aren't using the additional inner tents.

 The carpet can roll up on itself, complete with carrying handles, so you don't need a separate bag.

 Robens Kiowa Inner Tent

 There’s an optional inner tent that enables you to split up the interior with 2 three-person bedrooms.

 This wouldn’t work well for our family, but you may prefer an inner tent.

 One thing to note is that you can’t use a stove with the inner tents in place.

 Pitching the Robens Kiowa

-I’d like to say that we pitched it perfect the first time…but that wasn’t the case.
+I want to say that we pitched it perfectly the first time…but that wasn’t the case.

 The instructions led us to believe you pitch it differently to how I thought, and the Robens pitching video wasn’t too helpful.
-However, after a bit of discussion between Shell and me, we realised you do pitch it as I expected.
+However, after a bit of discussion between Shell and me, we realised you pitch it as I expected.

 You can see this video of our first test pitch, and looking back, I don’t think we did too badly after all. ;-)

 So, to clear up any confusion, here’s how we pitch the Robens Kiowa.

-1. The Robens instructions (and video) will tell you to attach the groundsheet.
+- The Robens instructions (and video) will tell you to attach the groundsheet.
 Our Robens came with it pre-attached so you can skip that first step.

 - Unfold the tent and position where you want the door to be.
-Tip: if you are having a stove, you want the air to flow into the tent, so face it slightly into the wind.
+Tip: if you have a stove, you want the air to flow into the tent, so face it slightly into the wind.

 - Use the thin aluminium round tent pegs and peg out the groundsheet, not the pegging points on the main flysheet.